proventa/aws-postgresql-demo/docs/blog-ConnectionPooler.md

 By following the detailed steps and configurations outlined in this blog post, you've taken a significant step towards optimizing your PostgreSQL setup for high-performance and scalability.
 With PgBouncer in place, you can confidently manage your database connections while maintaining a secure and efficient PostgreSQL environment.

-We hope this guide has been informative and that it simplifies your journey in harnessing the full potential of PostgreSQL.
-Feel free to explore further and adapt these concepts to your specific use cases!
+We hope this guide has been informative and that it simplifies your journey in harnessing the full potential of PostgreSQL!